 I wanted the kitchen to be a fairly neutral space.
 Which of course that’s what the kitchen was when we bought it.
 A very neutral, very BROWN room.
 NOT what I had in mind.

 I set out to paint all the kitchen walls “Du Jour” by Valspar.
 It is a nice creamy French white.
-While I was painting I discovered yet another one of the previous owners bad DIY’s.
+While I was painting I discovered yet another one of the previous owners bad DIYs.
 The kitchen had originally been wallpapered.
-Rather than remove the wallpaper when they were tired of it they just applied texture over it in the form of bad skip and trowel.
-My guess is they were going for a “Venetian Plaster” look.
-All I know is that when I tried to paint over it….well it bubbled and coughed and did very bad things.
-There was a lot of #*@&$%!!! going on.
-I just kept hearing my mom’s voice “If you can’t do a job right, then don’t do it at all.”
-Obviously the previous owners did not know my mom.
+Rather than remove the wallpaper when they were tired of it they just applied a texture to it in the form of bad skip and trowel.